 You can visit Ulele by taking the Pirate Water Taxi to Stop 16 (Water Works Park), or by walking to the northernmost end of the Tampa Riverwalk.
 Ulele is right along the Tampa Riverwalk so you will definitely see it once you exit the water taxi or along the riverwalk.

-I loved the interior of Oxford Exchange.
+I loved the interior of Oxford Exchange, one of the best hangout restaurants in Tampa Bay.
 Each section of the place has a different feel, but they are all welcoming and inviting.

 For coffee lovers, you’d be happy to know Oxford Exchange serves Buddy Brew Coffee, one of the oldest local coffee roasters in Tampa.
 In fact, there is a Buddy Brew Coffee Bar inside!